Schedule Service

 General Sherman’s military campaigns in the final year of the Civil War were instrumental in securing a victory for the Union.
 His strategy wasn’t just about winning battles on a field; it was about dismantling the Confederacy’s ability and will to keep fighting.
 By focusing on crucial infrastructure and civilian morale, he created a powerful combination of physical and psychological pressure.
 Two key phases of his command stand out: the capture of Atlanta and the subsequent march through the Carolinas.
 These actions combined to create a one-two punch that crippled the South and hastened the end of the war.

-Why Capturing Atlanta Was Crucial
+Why Was Capturing Atlanta So Important?

 By 1864, Sherman was in charge of the Union armies in the West, and his primary target was Atlanta, Georgia.
 This wasn’t just any city; it was a critical industrial and railway hub for the Confederacy.
 Taking it would be a massive blow to their war effort.
 Sherman led a successful campaign to capture Atlanta, and the city fell in September 1864.
 The victory had an immediate and powerful effect.
 Back north, public support for the war was wavering, but the news from Atlanta provided a much-needed morale lift.
 It demonstrated clear progress in the war, which helped President Lincoln win his re-election just a few months later, ensuring the Union’s war policy would continue.